whaakman/azure-docs.nl-nl/articles/batch/batch-mpi.md

 Additionally, multi-instance tasks can execute *only* on nodes in **pools created after 14-Dec-2015**.

+> [!TIP]
-> [AZURE.TIP] When you choose an [RDMA-capable size](../virtual-machines/virtual-machines-windows-a8-a9-a10-a11-specs.md) such as A9 for the compute nodes in your Batch pool, your MPI application can take advantage of Azure's high-performance, low-latency remote direct memory access (RDMA) network.
-You can see the full list of compute node sizes available for Batch pools in [Sizes for Cloud Services](./../cloud-services/cloud-services-sizes-specs.md).
+> When you choose an [RDMA-capable size](../virtual-machines/virtual-machines-windows-a8-a9-a10-a11-specs.md) such as A9 for the compute nodes in your Batch pool, your MPI application can take advantage of Azure's high-performance, low-latency remote direct memory access (RDMA) network.
+You can see the full list of compute node sizes available for Batch pools in [Sizes for Cloud Services](../cloud-services/cloud-services-sizes-specs.md).
+>
+>

 ### Use a StartTask for MPI application installation
 To run MPI applications with a multi-instance task, you first need to get your MPI software onto the compute nodes in the pool.
 This is a great time to use a [StartTask][net_starttask], which executes whenever a node joins a pool, or is restarted.
 This code snippet creates a StartTask that specifies the MS-MPI setup package as a [resource file][net_resourcefile], and the command line that is executed after the resource file is downloaded to the node.

 ```csharp